vinayhulgar/Best-Practices/README.md

 Tip 5: Inspire people by expressing ideas clearly
 Tip 6: Share what you already know.

-# To Learn any code base
+# :bulb: To Learn any code base
 Best Way to Learn  New Things is get involve in Code Reviews.

-# Code Improve
+# :bulb: Code Improve
 Be Declarative.
 Promote Immutability.
 Avoid Side Effects.